Inheritance tax (IHT) is a tax that will be applied to your estate when you die, if it’s valued over a certain amount.

 Your estate includes things like your money, property, investments and belongings.

 Depending on the arrangements you make, inheritance tax could take a sizeable chunk out of your estate, leaving less for your loved ones.
-But it’s possible to reduce the amount owed – and even pay no inheritance tax at all.
+But it’s possible to reduce the amount owed – and even pay no inheritance tax at all in some cases.

 The good news is you may not need to pay inheritance tax if: